Cellulose insulation: Thermal performance

 The thermal performance of loose filled cellulose compares favourably to other types of low cost insulation, but is lower than that of polyurethane and polyisocyanurate foams.
 The thermal conductivity of loose-fill cellulose is approximately 40 mW/m·K (R-value: metric R2.6 per 100 mm; imperial R3.8 per inch) which is about the same as or slightly better than glass wool or rock wool.
-This doesn’t represent the whole picture of thermal performance.
-Other important aspects are how well the building envelope is sealed from air infiltration, convective airflows, and thermal bridging.

 Cellulose is very good at fitting around items in walls like pipes and wiring, leaving few air pockets that can reduce the overall efficiency of the wall.
 Dense pack cellulose can seal walls from air infiltration while providing the density to limit convection, when installed properly.
 The University of Colorado School of Architecture and Planning did a study that compared two seemingly identical test structures, one insulated with cellulose and the other with fiberglass.
 The cellulose insulation lost 26.4% less heat energy over time compared to the fiberglass insulation.
 It also was shown to tighten the structure more than 30%.
 Subsequent real world surveys have cellulose performing 20–30% better at reducing energy used for heating than fiberglass.

 Compared to closed cell, Polyurethane foam insulation (R=5.5 to 6.5 per inch), cellulose has a lower R-value per inch, but is much less expensive; foam has a higher cost per equivalent R-value.